Zohobooks API Integration Guide (In-Depth)

 Q7: Can I test the integration in a sandbox or development environment before going live?

-Yes - it’s a best practice.
+A: Yes - it’s a best practice.
 For Zoho Books, you can use development or sandbox orgs (or a test account) and configure Knit integration in test mode.
 Make sure you simulate data flows and webhooks to verify everything before switching to production.

 #1 in Ease of Integrations